vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Mouse Input And DeltaTime.md

 [This article](https://www.kinematicsoup.com/news/2016/8/9/rrypp5tkubynjwxhxjzd42s3o034o8) details the appearance of jitter in relation to the movement of physics bodies (which can include the player character).
 Generally, applying interpolation to rigidbodies that require a level of visual accuracy is advised.

+### Details regarding the Input System package

+When using the Input System package, InputActions [accumulate this delta](https://docs.unity3d.com/Packages/com.unity.inputsystem@latest/index.html?subfolder=/api/UnityEngine.InputSystem.Pointer.html#UnityEngine_InputSystem_Pointer_delta) (see `delta`) in such a way that means values during this accumulation may not be what you expect.
+Using the last read value in an Update should give you an appropriate value for that frame.
+More complex sub-frame sampling may require more custom handling of this data with that in mind.

+**Edit | Project Settings | Input System Package** has important settings for when input is processed.
+**Update Mode** should be set to Dynamic Update to process input at the rate of Update.
+If this is set to Fixed Update then input may not appear accurate at high frame rates.